BradleyCodeU/bradleycodeu.github.io/_apcsp/py/105PyModuloFun.md

 category: py
 title: Modulo Fun
 ---
 The % operator returns the remainder of two numbers.
-It is useful for detecting even/odd numbers (like to make striped patterns) and for restricting a value to a range (like to wrapping an animated ball around the screen).
+It is useful for detecting even/odd numbers (like to make striped patterns) and for restricting a value to a range (like to wrapping an animated ball around the screen), or for converting one unit to another.

 Two forward slashes // is the floor division operator.
 It returns the result of division rounded down.
 It is useful for conversions.
 In other programming languages, this is known as integer division.